Welcome to Codebuff! This guide will help you get up and running quickly with our AI-powered coding assistant.

 What models do you use?

-We primarily use Claude 3.5 Sonnet for the coding, and Claude 3.5 Haiku to find relevant files.
+We primarily use Claude 3.5 Sonnet for the coding, and Claude 3.5 Haiku to find relevant files, and o1 for deep thinking.

-Codebuff also uses GPT-4o-mini as a fallback to rewrite files with an intended edit (using their fancy Predicted Outputs API).
+Codebuff also uses GPT-4o-mini as a fallback to rewrite files with an intended edit (using their fancy Predicted Outputs API), and GPT-4o to decided whether to read more files.

 We have two new modes, which slightly changes the models we use:

-• --pro: uses Sonnet for searching for files instead of Haiku, meaning it gets better context on your codebase.
-It also gets more files.
-It uses gpt4o instead gpt4o-mini to decide whether more files are needed.
+--max: uses o1 for thinking through hard problems.
+Uses Sonnet for searching for files instead of the default Haiku, meaning it gets better context on your codebase.

-• --lite: uses Haiku for editing instead of Sonnet (1/3 cost).
-It also pulls way fewer files, meaning that the context cost will be much smaller
+--lite: uses Deepseek V3 for editing instead of Sonnet (1/20 the cost).
+It also pulls fewer files, meaning that the context cost will be much smaller.

-You can use --pro or --lite to switch between the two models at startup time!
+You can use codebuff --max or codebuff --lite to set the mode at startup time!

 How does Codebuff actually work?